Iaguilaror/low_BMD_in_PMWMX/README.md

 * A `.PCA_main.png figure` with the figure showing a PCA for two conditions.

 * A `PCA_diagnostic.png image` same as above but showing a panel with: screeplot, labeled PCA, a Parallel Coordinate Plot, and a biplot.
 Meant to provide an overview of the whole PCA.

+* A `VENN_shared.png figure` with the figure showing the intersection for detected proteins in each condition.

+* A `VENN_shared_DEP_DOWN.png figure` with the figure showing the intersection for DOWN-expressed proteins in each condition.

+* A `VENN_shared_DEP_UP.png figure` with the figure showing the intersection for UP-expressed proteins in each condition.

+* A `PLS-DA.png figure` with the figure showing 3D rendering of the PLS coordinates for the 3 first components, using all of the sampels for all of the conditions.

 ---